 - Dithiolane-3 Pentanoic acid

 Most of these ingredients are not likely to be very well known to consumers and no full explanation as to what they do is given.
-Overall though, LifeCell should have the effect of diminishing* fine lines, reducing* the depth of wrinkles, fade age spots and increase* and maintain skin hydration.
+Overall though, deep wrinkle cream that really works to diminish* fine lines, reducing* the depth of wrinkles, fade age spots and increase* and maintain skin hydration.